BioSchemas/bioschemas.github.io/pages/_tutorials/dde/howto_create_new_profile.md

 ---
 title: How to create a new draft profile
+nextTutorial:
+  link: ./dde/new_profile
+  title: Create a New Profile in the DDE
 previousTutorial:
-  link: howto/howto_check_deploy
-  title: How to check your deployed markup
-nextTutorial:
-  link: ./howto/howto_new_profile_version
+  link: ./dde/update_profile
-  title: How to update a profile
+  title: Profile Update

+redirect_from:
+- "/tutorials/howto/howto_create_new_profile"

 bioschemas:
   "@context": https://schema.org/